 On Wednesday 12 July the Hon.
 Mick de Brenni, Minister of Housing and Public Works, officially opened our new over-55s housing development, Wattle Apartments.
 The development is part of our Acacia Ridge Campus, alongside Brig-O-Doon aged care service and retirement village.

 Wattle is fully occupied with residents enjoying their new home.

+the future.

+The Management

-new initiative is better equipping our staff for the future.
-The Management Development Initiative gives identified potential leaders in our residential aged care services the skills they need to be well-equipped leaders of tomorrow.
+Development Initiative gives identified potential leaders in our residential aged care services the skills they need to be well-equipped leaders of tomorrow.